 Bring your business cards.

-Show good energy, a professional demeanor and great attitude.
+Good energy, a professional demeanor and great attitude.

 Kindness.
-Be kind to everyone you meet.
+Be kind to everyone you meet starting outside the building.

-Hand sanitizer, mints and Kleenex.
+Hand sanitizer, mints vs gum and Kleenex.